The Australian readership is somewhat spasmodically served by a range of books and

 Overall opinion: Comprehensive.
 Recommended

-Service staff actually refer to the engine as the “Blue Leak Six”!
-This engine was quite advanced for its time
+actually refer to the engine as the “Blue Leak Six”!
+This engine was quite advanced for

 Building Cars in